 Many of our graduate students have received awards to travel to scientific meetings and in recognition of the excellence of their work and presentations.
 On average, our students publish four peer-reviewed articles during their graduate training.
 Our alumni have successful scientific careers in varied settings, ranging from research in academia and industry, to teaching, scientific writing, patent law, and consulting in locations throughout the US and the world.

-- Located within the Texas Medical Center, the largest in the world with 54 research institutes and hospitals.
+Located within the Texas Medical Center, the largest medical center in the world with 54 research institutes and hospitals.